 Hatha Yoga is the physical practice of yoga using postures (asanas) and conscious breathing in combination with mental focus.
 This practice helps to develop strength, flexibility, awareness, and a sense of well-being.
 These classes are great for practitioners of all levels.

-Gentle Flow Yoga is a less strenuous practice consisting of basic postures coinciding with the breath.
-Gentle Flow is ideal for anyone who enjoys a slower paced yoga class.
+Slow Flow is a less strenuous practice consisting of basic postures coinciding with the breath.
+Slow Flow is ideal for anyone who enjoys a slower paced yoga class.
 This class is suitable for everyone including beginners, seniors, women who are pregnant, practitioners recovering from injury, and anyone who desires a tranquil, meditative yoga flow.

 The Kundalini is untapped energy (prana) at the base of the spine that can be drawn up through the body awakening all seven chakras.
 This is achieved by working asana (pose) sequences in conjunction with a specific breathing technique which intensifies the poses.
 These sequences (riyas) consist of rapid, repetitive movements done with a breath or holding a pose while breathing in a particular way.